dianping/cat/lib/python/README.md

 cat.metric("metric2").duration(100)
 ```

-We do aggregate every second.
+We do aggregation every second.

-For example, if you have called count 3 times in one second (with the same name), we will just summarise the value of them and report once to the server.
+For example, if you have called count 3 times in one second (with the same name), we will just summarize the value of them and report once to the server.

-In the case of `duration`, we use `averaged` value instead of `summarised` value.
+In the case of `duration`, we use `averaged` value instead of `summarized` value.